-- 1) The insulation contractor must have a quality assurance process that ensures in-field compliance with GreenFiber installation instructions. - For Wall Spray applications, record and maintain on a quality control log three moisture readings, one from three different rooms per house.
+- The insulation contractor must have a quality assurance process that ensures in-field compliance with Greenfiber® installation instructions.

+- For Wall Spray

+applications, record

+and maintain on a
-3) For Dry Dense-Pack

-applications, record three core sample weights on a quality control log, from the top, middle and bottom, of the first cavity to ensure proper technique and consistent density.
+For Dry Dense-Pack applications, record three core sample weights on a quality control log, from the top, middle and bottom, of the first cavity to ensure proper technique and consistent density.

-US GreenFiber (USGF) does not provide architectural, inspection, engineering or building science services and disclaims any responsibility with respect thereto.
-USGF does not guarantee, warrant or attempt to determine whether a building structure, design or the use of material therein complies with any applicable Codes, standards, guidelines or standards of workmanship.
-Adding insulation to any part of a horne's envelope will cause changes in air, heat and moisture flow.
-The user must understand how the use of insulation will change the performance of a dwelling prior to installation.
-The user maintains the full and complete responsibility to comply with all Codes, laws and regulations applicable to the safe and proper use, handling and installation of the product and should consult with an architect, engineer, building scientist, and/or a rater/energy specialist for all construction, design and performance related questions.
+Greenfiber® does not provide architectural, inspection or engineering services and disclaims any responsibility with respect thereto.
+Greenfiber® does not guarantee, warrant or attempt to determine whether a building structure, design or the use of materials therein complies with any applicable codes, standards, guidelines or standards of workmanship.
+The user maintains the full and complete responsibility to comply with all codes, laws and regulations applicable to the safe and proper use, handling and installation of the product and should consult with an architect and/or engineer for all construction and design related questions.
 The information contained herein is believed to be accurate as of the time of preparation.
-However, USGF makes no warranty concerning the accuracy of this information.
-USGF will not be liable for claims relating to the use of information contained herein, regardless of whether it is claimed that the information or recommendations are inaccurate, incomplete or incorrect.
+However, Greenfiber® makes no warranty concerning the accuracy of this information.
+Greenfiber® will not be liable for claims relating to the use of information contained herein, regardless of whether it is claimed that the information or recommendations are inaccurate, incomplete or incorrect.